 The Ray R. Irani Lifetime Achievement Award

 Recognizes exceptional professional and personal achievement.
-It is named after Dr. Ray R. Irani, a founder of the American Task Force for Lebanon.
+It is named after Dr. Ray R. Irani, a founder of the American Task Force on Lebanon.
 During his remarkable 30-year career with Occidental Petroleum Corporation, Dr. Irani attained the positions of chairman of the board, chief executive officer, and president.

 The Peter J. Tanous Founder’s Award